E-G-C/avs-workshop-step-by-step/module-3-task-1.md

 Optionally, you can confirm that the newly created segment is also visible in the Azure portal.
 It may take up to 2-3 mins to show up in the portal.

-Navigate to GROUPX-AVS-SDDC AVS Private Cloud and select the **Segments** item in the Workload Networking menu on the left-hand side.
+Navigate to GPSUS-NAMEX-SDDC AVS Private Cloud and select the **Segments** item in the Workload Networking menu on the left-hand side.

 ![](media/c44d19dd3dac0b8ba66c71197309b9a6.png)